x41x41x41/DigitalDisengage/readme.md

 2. Remove any application specific passwords or alternative access
 3. Change your password
 4. Clear any existing sessions and remove any connected devices

+But don't forget about other things such as third party connections, shared resources (i.e oneDrive folders), and automations that may forward stuff to a third party (i.e autoforwarding rules).